Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ ls ANNOgesic/output/circRNA/statistics/
     stat_circRNA_NC_000915.1.csv

-``NC_000915.1_circRNA_all.gff`` and ``circRNA_NC_000915.1_all.csv`` are for all circular RNAs without filtering.
+``NC_000915.1_circRNA_all.gff`` and ``circRNA_NC_000915.1_all.csv`` store all circular RNAs without filtering.
-``NC_000915.1_circRNA_best.gff`` and ``circRNA_NC_000915.1_best.csv``
+``NC_000915.1_circRNA_best.gff`` and ``circRNA_NC_000915.1_best.csv`` store
-are the circular RNAs after filering by mapping ratio and comparison of genome annotation.
+the circular RNAs after filering.

 SNP calling
 --------------

-If you want to know the SNPs or mutations of your RNA-seq data, you can use ``snp`` to get it.
+If we want to know SNPs or mutations of our RNA-seq data, we can use ``snp`` to achieve this purpose.
-``snp`` is divided by two parts.
-One part is for comparing with the "reference strain" which is the closed strain of your query strain ("target strain").
-It is useful for users who have no fasta files of their strain.
-You can refer to the section of ``Retrieving the input data``.
+``snp`` is compose of two parts.
+One part is for obtaining the differences between our query strain ("target strain") and the close strain of our query strain ("reference strain").
+If we have no fasta file of our "target strain", this part will be very useful.
+We just need to map reads of the "target strain" on fasta file of the "reference strain".
+Then using ``snp`` can automatically detect differences between the "target strain" and the "reference strain".
-Because you may not have time to check the mutations between "reference strain" and "target strain", ``snp`` can help you to detect the mutations automatically.
-You just need to put your bam files of "reference strain" in correct path.
-It will generate the potential sequences.
+Furthermore, potential fasta files of the "target strain" can be generated automatically as well.
-The other part is for detecting the mutations of "target strain".
-In this part, you can know the real mutations of "target strain".
-Therefore, you need to put the bam files of "target strain" to the correct folder.
+The other part is for detecting SNPs or mutations of the "target strain".
+In this part, you can know real mutations of the "target strain".

-Before running the subcommand, we must have the bam files.
-Since we already generated them through running ``circrna``, we can just use them.
-However, please remember that the mapping function of ``circrna`` is very basic.
-If you have other request, please do mapping by yourself.
+Before running the subcommand, bam files are required.
+Since we already generated them through running ``circrna``, we can just need to put them to right place.
+Please remember that the mapping function of ``circrna`` is very basic.

-For testing, we only run the mutations of "target strain" because our mapping is based on the fasta of "target strain" - NC_000915.
+Now, we can try to detect mutations of the "target strain" because our mapping is based on fasta file of the "target strain" - NC_000915.
 Therefore, we copy the bam files to ``BAMs_map_target``.

 ::